viisual/ASCII-Decorator/README.md

 # Features

-Each command will convert all selected regions to ASCII text.
-Regions are handled in the following ways:

-* Caret with no selection: entire line text will be converted
-* Selection on a single line: only selected text will be converted.
-* Selection that spans multiple lines: each line with text will be converted

 ### Font Selector & Font Favorites

 See a live preview of all selected regions. `Font Selector` shows all fonts by name, while `Font Favorites` shows your customized list of frequently used fonts.